bvibber/ogv.js/readme.md

 *Audio output*

 Safari and Chrome support the W3C Web Audio API (with 'webkit' prefix).
-Explicit synchronization is not yet performed, the buffering's pretty awful, and the sample rate is wrong unless it happens to match the browser's setting (probably 48 kHz).
+Explicit synchronization is not yet performed, so audio and video drift out of sync over time.

 Note that audio fails on iOS as web audio must be started in an event handler for a user action.